unsw-se3011/SENG3011_Neon/Reports/DesignDetail.md

 #### Query String

-This part is description about the information packed in the query string (URL) when usign `GET` HTTP method.
+This part is description about the information packed in the query string (URL) when using `GET` HTTP method.
 Format are as follow:

 | Field name | Format                                  |             Example |
 | :--------- | --------------------------------------- | ------------------: |